 The team identified four key new work models and even gave them definitions that could well find a place in our future industry conversations;

-Genius Clubs: As the working population ages and financial pressures keep mature age workers in employment, organisations will take advantage of the skills, experience, and expertise that only comes with age.
+As the working population ages and financial pressures keep mature age workers in employment, organisations will take advantage of the skills, experience, and expertise that only come with age.

-Cloud Contracting: The students projected that organisations would begin using cloud contracting to harness the use of regional workers.
-With more people working away from the office, companies begin to reconsider the importance of the physical work space.
+The students projected that organisations would begin using cloud contracting to harness the use of regional workers.
+With more people working away from the office, companies begin to reconsider the importance of the physical workspace.
 Opting for co-working spaces instead and streamlining non-core work.

-Protected Gig: As the law catches up with technology, there will be a focus on regulating the gig economy to protect businesses and workers.
+As the law catches up with technology, there will be a focus on regulating the gig economy to protect businesses and workers.
 The need to protect workers will also come from the bottom up.
-The students highlighted grass roots unionisation of gig workers already occurring and predicted a formalisation into unions.
+The students highlighted grassroots unionisation of gig workers already occurring and predicted a formalisation of unions.

 create a progressive workspace